 I bought my policy before the FCO updated their advice for non-essential travel overseas.
 Am I covered?

-The Foreign & Commonwealth Office (FCO) is advising British people against all non-essential travel overseas.
-This advice took effect on 17 March 2020.
+The Foreign & Commonwealth Office (FCO) is regularly updating their list of countries that are exempt from its ongoing advice against all non-essential travel overseas.
+This advice is under constant review.
 Some insurance providers will cover you if the FCO was not advising against non-essential travel for your destination when you purchased your policy.
 Check your policy wording and contact your insurance provider if you have any doubts.

 - Coronavirus and travel insurance